 Find the spot just behind the bottom of your ear, where there is a small hollow space.
 Press down gently with your finger and hold for one full minute.
 As you hold, take slow, gentle breaths.
 Then, massage the area in small circles for 30 seconds.
 This spot can help ease tension in your head and make breathing feel easier.

-If you have questions or need guidance, please contact us for more information.
+If you have questions or need guidance, please call us at 631-403-0504 or contact us online for more information.